Iceland Driving Advice and Car Hire Info

 One quirk of driving in Iceland to consider is that at the height of winter it only gets light at mid day for a couple of hours.
 Its a strange feeling to collect your hire car at 9am and drive for 3 hours before it gets light!
 One effect of the long hours of darkness in my experience is that you tend to feel more tired than you normally would, so you should take this into account when planning your trip.
 The flipside obviously is that in Summer you get long days which enable you to see more sights in a limited time frame.

-Iceland is a bigger country than many people think.
+Iceland is a bigger country than many people think and with low speed limits, journeys can take longer than you expect.
 Some driving distances and approximate travel times to popular attractions and major settlements are as follows-

 Reykjavik to Akureyi , 389 km, 5 hours